-The Maximum PGA gain applicable can be set by the user, which restricts the maximum PGA gain that can be applied by the AGC algorithm.
+Allows the user to restrict the maximum PGA gain that can be applied by the AGC algorithm.
 This can be used for limiting PGA gain in situations where environmental noise is greater than programmed noise threshold.
 It can be programmed from 0 dB to 59.5 dB in steps of 0.5 dB.